 is to provide the larger philosophical context for the movie’s message.”

-A number of other people working as extras have gravitated to the set for all the old, familiar reasons: they read Atlas Shrugged in high school or college and it changed their lives or inspired their careers.
+A number of the other people who worked as extras gravitated to the set for all the old, familiar reasons: they read Atlas Shrugged in high school or college and it changed their lives or inspired their careers.
 For others, a flailing economy and a bloated US bureaucracy, highlighting the prescience of Ayn Rand’s novel, motivated them to read the book now, and they’ve seized the opportunity to be part of the movie.
-I talk to a charcoal-haired woman with a tan, open face and muscular shoulders in her short sleeve dress.
-Her name is Karen Jones, but she introduces herself as “Snakebite” and describes hosting a number of Tea Party events in southern California.
-Slipping off her high heels between takes, laughing and rubbing her feet, she says, “I’m not used to these kinds of shoes.
+I talked to a charcoal-haired woman with a tan, open face and muscular shoulders in her short sleeve dress.
+Her name is Karen Jones, but she introduced herself as “Snakebite” and described hosting a number of Tea Party events in southern California.
+Slipping off her high heels between takes, laughing and rubbing her feet, she said, “I’m not used to these kinds of shoes.
 I’m conservative in some ways, but really I’m an old hippie who loves her sandals.”
-Saranac Harris and her husband, Kevin, are also on set,—winners of a contest hosted by the movie team to participate as extras.
-People on set not familiar with Atlas Shrugged—aspiring actors trying to expand their network, hopeful entertainers taking night jobs—soon become curious about all the people so passionate about Rand’s ideas.
-Kevin Garcia, a real estate agent and musician, asks me questions about Objectivism.
-“I knew nothing about Atlas Shrugged,” he says, “but now—talking to people—I find it interesting.
+Saranac Harris and her husband, Kevin, were also on set,—winners of a contest hosted by the movie team.
+People on set not familiar with Atlas Shrugged—aspiring actors trying to expand their network, hopeful entertainers taking night jobs—soon became curious about all the people so passionate about Rand’s ideas.
+Kevin Garcia, a real estate agent and musician, asked me questions about Objectivism.
+“I knew nothing about Atlas Shrugged,” he said, “but now—talking to people—I find it interesting.
 I’m probably going to research it."

 While the purpose of The Atlas Society’s involvement with Atlas Shrugged Part 2